xpq-tech/code-llmedit/README.md

 # CLMEEval

-This is a repository of our paper "Model Editing for LLMs4Code: How Far are We?"
+This repository contains the code for our paper, "Model Editing for LLMs4Code: How Far Are We?", accepted at ICSE 2025.

 ## Requirements